Miss Peregrine's Home for Peculiar Children: Hollowgast

 A word meaning "empty spirit."
 The hollowgast are monsters who feed on peculiars.
 They were created by a freak-accident in an unethical and illegal experiment conducted by Miss Peregrine's two brothers.
 Hundreds had joined their cause, and with the aid of misguided but powerful ymbrynes, it was intended to achieve immortality without the limitations of time loops.
 Instead, it led to a catastrophic collapse that destroyed half of Siberia where the experiment took place.
 Everyone involved was presumed dead, but their corpses became deformed and crawled back to a lesser, animalistic state of life.
 Apart from their shadows, hollows are invisible to all but a gifted few including Abraham and Jacob Portman.
 They are also identified by the groups of large tentacle-like tongues that occupy their grotesquely stretched mouths.
 It is speculated that this outcome was the result of being reverse-aged to a time before their souls existed, thus the word hollowgast.
-Their souls, having been erased, hollows possess no form of peculiarity, rendering them unable to enter time loops.
+Their souls having been erased, hollows possess no form of peculiarity, rendering them unable to enter these so called time loops.